Error-Explorers/UltraSmartAbacusProject/README.md

 - **Bootstrap:** Thanks to Sarvesh's proficiency, our platform is responsive and adaptable, delivering a consistent user experience across devices of all sizes.

-- **SpringBoot & RestAPI:** Orchestrated by Adity, our backend infrastructure operates seamlessly, facilitating efficient data flow and robust communication between the front-end and backend.
+- **SpringBoot & RestAPI:** Orchestrated by Aditya, our backend infrastructure operates seamlessly, facilitating efficient data flow and robust communication between the front-end and backend.

 - **MySQL:** Managed by our team collectively, MySQL serves as the backbone of our platform's data management system, ensuring reliability and scalability.